Brewery Bound: Chanhassen Brewing Company

 Chanhoppenin’ Hazy IPA 5.5% ABV 55 IBU

 This one has a nice ripe tropical fruit aromas of cantaloupe and mango.
 The flavor is juicy with a slightly bitter finish to dry out the sip.
 This beer is hopped with Azacca and Idaho 7 hops.
 The beer is low to medium-bodied and could be a little bit more pillowy on the tongue.
 My favorite thing about this beer is it is not over the top with too much sweetness.
-Poor examples of this style wind up tasting like a glass of orange juice, and I appreciate the balance in this one.
+Poor examples of this style wind up tasting like a glass of orange juice with a good juicer, you might want to read the best juicer for beginners reviews, try it and appreciate the balance in this one.

 Storm Blackberry Sour Ale 4.5% ABV 5 IBU